Ionic 2 - Build Configuration-Specific Settings

 }

-If things work as expected, you will see different output when you build for development and for release.
+If things work are properly configurated, you should see different output when you build for development and for release.
+This means that the configuration works.